 Never call marks ‘bruises’ until there is clear evidence that they are.
 Until then they are marks on a child and causation is unknown.

 And although I have not dealt with it above, never give a police interview without a solicitor.

-I specialise in cases involving injuries to children and I will always visit you in the hospital to talk everything through.
+I specialise in cases involving injuries to children and I will always visit you in the hospital or arrange a remote appointment to talk everything through.